rightjs/rightjs-docs/docs/en/ui/calendar.md

 ## Inputs Auto-Discovery, :discovery

 If you like, you can use the auto-initialization feature.
-Simply specify the `rel="calendar"` attribute on your `INPUT` element and when the page is loaded the calendar script will automatically find the element and initialize all the things.
+Simply specify the `rel="calendar"` attribute on your `INPUT` element and the script will automatically initialize the autocompletion feature on this element when it needed.

     <input type="text" rel="calendar" />